nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 # TheoretiCS Helper for Editors in Chief

-## Nathanaël Fijalkow, Antoine Amarilli
+> Authors: Antoine Amarilli, Nathanaël Fijalkow

 This document is intended for TheoretiCS editors in chief to present the workflow of the journal, which is a two-phase process.
 If you want a quick reference of the